COVID-19 – The National Gallery of Canada is closed due to the Covid-19 pandemic.

-It is a common misconception that all status Indigenous veterans who served in the World Wars were involuntarily enfranchised because they enlisted in the Canadian military.
 Many individuals were encouraged, misled or coerced into enfranchisement by government officials and lost their Indigenous status, but also, some voluntarily enfranchised in order to gain access Veteran’s benefits that were otherwise denied them.
 As well, there were many who refused to enfranchise and still served.
 The War Measures Act also extended the franchise (right to vote) to all military personnel during wartime service, but those status Indigenous veterans who were not enfranchised lost that right upon leaving the military and returning to their home communities.
 They also did not receive the same level of benefits accorded other Canadian veterans.

 Despite the fact that many brave and courageous Indigenous veterans volunteered, fought and died beside their Canadian comrades in arms in both World Wars, status Indigenous people in Canada were not granted the federal vote until 1960, and were finally accorded the provincial vote in the province of Quebec in 1969.